HackerFromEarth/traceroute/README.md

 # traceroute
+As part of a course I took during education:

 Implementing a traceroute application using ICMP request and reply messages.

 Traceroute is a computer networking diagnostic tool which allows a user to trace the route from a host running the traceroute program to any other host